MarcW1g/sigridci/docs/technology-support.md

 2. Use either `javascript` or `react` or `vuejs`, but do not use multiple.
 Prefer `vuejs` if your system contains [Vue.js](https://vuejs.org) components that use the `.vue` file extension.
 Prefer `react` if your codebase contains [React](https://reactjs.org) and/or [JSX](https://reactjs.org/docs/introducing-jsx.html).
 Use `javascript` in all other cases.
 3. Use either `typescript` or `vuets`, but not both.
 Prefer `vuets` if you're using [Vue.js](https://vuejs.org) in combination with TypeScript code.
 Prefer `typescript` in all other cases.
 4. In most cases, configuration files are not considered part of production code and are therefore not relevant for Sigrid's maintainability analysis.
 Only add these technologies if you consider them part of the system's production code.
+5. This technology does not currently support self-service configuration.
+[Contact us](mailto:support@softwareimprovementgroup.com) if you are interested.

 ## Requesting additional technology support